activities

 The Gottman Institute — which is basically the McKinsey of relationship research — has found that playfulness is one of the strongest predictors of relationship longevity.
 Stronger than passion.
 Stronger than shared values.
 Stronger than how you handle conflict.

-This initially annoyed me.
+This initially annoyed us.
 It seemed too simple.
-But the more I thought about it, the more sense it made.
+The more we sat with it, the more sense it made.

 Playfulness requires trust.
 You can only be silly with someone if you're not worried about being judged.
 It requires presence — you can't half-ass genuine laughter.
-And it creates what psychologists call "positive sentiment override" — a reservoir of goodwill that carries you through the hard times.
+And it builds up a reservoir of goodwill that carries you through the hard times: when you've banked enough joy, a rough patch reads as a rough patch instead of evidence the whole thing is broken.

 Couples who play together have more fun (obviously), but they also fight better.
 When you have a bank account full of joy, you can afford some withdrawals.